shandley/Microbiome-Analysis-Using-R/README.md

 # Microbiome Analysis Using R

-Thanks to Joey McMurdie [@joey711](https://github.com/joey711), Ben Callahan and Mike Mclaren for assisting with the original preperation of the Workshop materials.
+Thanks to Joey McMurdie [@joey711](https://github.com/joey711), Ben Callahan [benjjneb](https://github.com/benjjneb) and Mike Mclaren [mmclaren42](https://github.com/mmclaren42) for assisting with the original preperation of materials.

 If you are interested in more training, you can view information about several other courses I help run at: http://evomics.org.